-We all know that the modern diet doesn’t necessarily contain enough nutrients to help us look and feel our best, and that the general consensus is that supplementing is a good idea.
-But we have noticed a worrying trend of people taking vast piles of supplements in the belief that it must be good for them.
-Is that really the case?
-Can you have too much of a good thing?
+We all know that the modern diet doesn’t always contain enough nutrients to help us look and feel our best, despite our best intentions.
+Whilst supplementing is becoming a more popular practice by women of all ages, we have noticed a worrying trend of people taking vast piles of supplements in the belief that any supplement must be good for them.
+But is that really the case?

 Supplements often contain more than 100% of recommended daily intakes of vitamins and minerals.
 If this is added to what we are already integrating from our diets, we may exceed tolerable upper intake levels.
 Is there a real risk of toxicity from supplements?

 Excess amounts of any vitamins and minerals can lead to imbalances in the body that influence the absorption and function of other essential nutrients, as well as counterbalancing themselves.

 As the body usually excretes excess water-soluble vitamins, we have often concluded that we need not worry about toxicity with these vitamins.
-However, recent studies have, for example, linked excess vitamin C to kidney stones and excess vitamin B6 to nerve problems.
-Although the levels at which toxicity can become a problem for these two nutrients lie over 2000% and 4000% of the recommended daily intake respectively, it is no longer unusual to see the levels of some nutrients in supplements reach quadruple figures.
+However, recent studies have linked excess vitamin C to kidney stones and excess vitamin B6 to nerve problems.
+Although the levels at which toxicity can become a problem for these two nutrients lie over 2000% and 4000% of the recommended daily intake respectively, it is no longer unusual to see the levels of some nutrients in supplements reach levels close to those figures.

 Folic acid is essential for preventing birth defects, but excess amounts interfere with the absorption of vitamin B12.
 With a tolerable upper level of just 1mg (250% of the recommended daily intake) and many foods now fortified with this nutrient, it is not impossible to exceed this value regularly.